Bachelor of Science in Landscape Architecture

 Landscape Construction - LA 331, 332, 333

 Thirteen credit units covering landscape technology are required in three sequential core curriculum courses.
 The first course concentrates on earthwork calculations, focusing on grading and drainage.
-The second quarter builds on this emphasis and includes water management, including some irrigation.
-The third quarter expands the lecture portion to three hours per week and concentrates on structures and materials.
+The second semester builds on this emphasis and includes water management, including some irrigation.
+The third semester expands the lecture portion to three hours per week and concentrates on structures and materials.
 Course material is presented so that each course builds on previous material covered.
-At the end of the third quarter, each student prepares a complete set of working drawings, as a summary of the three course sequence.
+At the end of the third semester, each student prepares a complete set of working drawings, as a summary of the three course sequence.
 Specification writing, strength and usage of materials, and other related subjects are also covered in this sequence.
 At the end of the sequence, students:

 - Understand land quantities, its form, articulation and relationships to drainage.

 - Understand both functional needs and aesthetic criteria relative to land shaping.

 - Are able to apply water to the landscape.

 - Are knowledgeable about construction materials and their strengths, combinations, and interdependencies.